Mister Jiu's: Reception

 Six months after the opening, the restaurant earned its first Michelin star in October 2016, becoming the first Chinese restaurant in San Francisco to do so, and has retained it since.
+As of December 2023, the restaurant remains the only Chinese restaurant in the United States with just one Michelin star.
+(Bistro Na's, a Chinese restaurant from southern California that also opened in 2016, previously had a Michelin star.)

 Taylor Abrams of The Infatuation gave the restaurant 8.7 out of ten in 2016, praising its service and food.
 Bon Appétit magazine ranked it third in the 2017 top ten Best New Restaurants list.
 Will Kamensky of The Infatuation in 2019 praised its dining room setting and "impressive", "incredible" food.

 After four visits in the restaurant's first two months, Michael Bauer of San Francisco Chronicle in June 2016 rated the restaurant, its food, and its service two and a half out of four stars each.
 Bauer rated its atmosphere setting three out of four.
 He noted chef patron Brandon Jew's "challenges in crafting a menu that successfully walks the line between tradition and innovation" and emphases on "tradition to focus his creativity".
 However, he initially criticized the execution, which he wrote "has incrementally improved" over time.
 Bauer praised Jew's steak tartare dish, "best" steamed Alaskan halibut dish, quail dish, and hot and sour soup, but he criticized other dishes, like fried rice as "sticky and gummy".